 Do not attend if you have COVID-19 symptoms or need to isolate.

-You must supply the required identification to become a citizen.
+You must bring identification to the ceremony to become a citizen.

 Accepted forms of photo identification are: